-BBL-501 Biblical Hermeneutics 3 An introduction to the process of determining the original meaning and contemporary significance of biblical texts.
+BBL-501 Biblical Hermeneutics

+An introduction to the process of determining the original meaning and contemporary significance of biblical texts.
 The course includes lecture, discussion and individual research.
-This course is available both on campus and by extension, and must be completed within the first 15 credits of enrollment.
+This course is available both on campus and by distance education, and must be completed within the first 15 credits of enrollment.

-BBL-502 Old Testament Biblical Theology 3 A study of Old Testament history, literature and theology with emphasis upon the historical development of key concepts of Old Testament biblical theology.
+BBL-502 Old Testament Biblical Theology

+A study of Old Testament history, literature and theology with emphasis upon the historical development of key concepts of Old Testament biblical theology.
 This course is available both on campus and by distance education.

-BBL-503 New Testament Biblical Theology 3 A study of the leading themes of the New Testament as these themes correlate into a New Testament biblical theology.
+BBL-503 New Testament Biblical Theology

+A study of the leading themes of the New Testament as these themes correlate into a New Testament biblical theology.
+This course is available both on campus and by distance education.